zanth0/vasemaker/README.md

 4. Export directly to STL

 ## Tech
-Built entirely with native web technologies:
-- WebGL for 3D rendering
+WebGL for 3D rendering and vanilla JS for geometry generation.
+That's it.
-- Vanilla JavaScript for geometry generation
-- Browser-native file handling